swhare/JupyterNotebookSupport/README.md

       4. Windows explorer opens to the appropriate folder.
 Locate the shortcut to Jupyter Notebook.
 Right-click the shortcut.
       5. The shortcut properties window opens.
 Click on Change Icon...
 A warning message is displayed indicating the icon file cannot be found.
 Click OK.
       6. In the textbox labelled "Look for icons in this file:", type "C:\Users\All Users\Anaconda3\Menu\favicon.ico"
       7. Problem solved!
-Click OK repeatedly to back out and resume whatever it is you were doing before.
+Click OK repeatedly to back out and resume whatever it was you were doing before.